Old time fiddle: Definition and distinction of old time fiddle

 Newer traditions have grown out of old time fiddle music but it retains a separate and distinct identity from those styles.
 These include bluegrass and Western swing and to some degree country rock.
 However, the positive statement of what, exactly, constitutes the true and authentic delineation of old time fiddle music is not necessarily unambiguous.
 Different sources draw a sharper distinction than others, and there is a good deal of overlap which purists will acknowledge to a varying degree.
-The areas of overlap are primarily with bluegrass, Western swing (Texas swing), country and even rock.
+The areas of overlap are primarily in terms of the repertoire of fiddle tunes with the genres of bluegrass and Western swing (Texas swing) playing tunes of the same name, but playing them with a different group dynamic, different stylisms, and very often--for fiddles and banjo--in tunings unique to old-time music.

 Narrow use of the term

-Art Stamper played in both Appalachia Old Time and bluegrass styles.
+Art Stamper played in both Appalachian old time and bluegrass styles.
 In autobiographical material posted on his artist website, the writer asserts Stamper's contiguity with "old time and mountain" music, that he learned "the Appalachian fiddle style" from his father, but that "Art also played bluegrass fiddle..." continuing that "Whether playing Appalachian fiddle or bluegrass fiddle, Art was a musical marvel."